The Best Plate Carriers for Comfort, Protection, and Performance

 What Criteria You Should Look For

 Medium Plate Carriers.
-They are the weightiest.
-However, they offer the greatest degree of adaptability as a base for attaching additional gear and MOLLE accessories.
+These are the heaviest but provide the highest level of adaptability to serve as a base for attaching extra gear, including MOLLE accessories.

 - 5.11 TacTec $210